Sky has two sections

 Your nurse

-At the start of each shift, you child will be allocated a nurse who will introduce themselves to you.
-This is generally the best person to ask if you need help, but please don’t hesitate to ask another member of staff for assistance.
+At the start of each shift, your child will be allocated a nurse who will introduce themselves to you.
+This is the best person to ask if you need help, but please don’t hesitate to ask another member of staff for assistance.

-The doctors/ANP involved in your child's care do two ward rounds a day, usually in the morning and afternoon.
+The doctors and advanced nurse practitioners involved in your child's care do 2 ward rounds a day, usually in the morning and afternoon.
 This is a good time to ask questions.